shawn-nyk/tp/docs/DeveloperGuide.md

 #### Implementation
 Upon a user’s entry of a valid delete company command, a `DeleteCompanyCommand` object is created.
-`DeleteCompanyCommand` is a class that extends the `DeleteCommandAbstract` abstract class that in turn extends the `Command` abstract class.
+`DeleteCompanyCommand` is a class that extends the `DeleteCommand` abstract class that in turn extends the `Command` abstract class.

 <p id="delete-company-command-class-diagram"><img src="images/dg-company/DeleteCompanyCommandClassDiagram.png" width="70%" height="70%"/></p>